xebiarohan/react/5_React_component_styling.md

 `;
 ```

-13. If these styled components can be used in multiple components, we can put them in seperate jsx class and can import in all those containers
+13. If same `styled components` CSS can be used in multiple components, we can put them in separate JSX class and can import in all those containers

 ```
 import {styled} from 'styled-containers';